 en + dat. "with" - in.
 Here instrumental, as NIV; "by means of".

-touV ...... gegonotaV (ginomai) perf. part. "who have been made" - having been made [according to the likeness of God].
-The articular participle, serving to indicate a relative clause, is adjectival, attributive, limiting touV anqrwouV, "human beings", as NIV.
+touV ...... gegonotaV (ginomai) perf. part. "who have been made" - having been made.
+The articular participle is adjectival, introducing an attributive relative clause limiting touV anqrwouV, "human beings", as NIV.

 "Out of the same mouth we curse some and speak of others with praise", Junkins.

-ek + gen. "out of" - from [the same mouth came forth blessing and cursing].
+ek + gen. "out of" - from [the same mouth comes forth blessing and cursing].
 Expressing source / origin.

-ou crh pres. + inf. "[my brothers, this] should not" - it ought not [brothers of me these things to be thus].
+ou crh pres. + inf. "[my brothers, this] should not" - it is not necessary [brothers of me these things].
 Hapax legomenon, from cran "to give what is needful", BDF, here negated.

 ginesqai (ginomai) pres. inf. "be" - to be.
 The infinitive is complementary, completing the sense of "ought".
 "This is just not right, brothers and sisters".